Jean-Baptiste Donatien de Vimeur, comte de Rochambeau

-Marshal Jean-Baptiste Donatien de Vimeur, comte de Rochambeau (1 July 1725 – 10 May 1807) was a French nobleman and general whose army played a critical role in helping the United States defeat the British Army at Yorktown in 1781 during the American Revolutionary War.
-He was commander-in-chief of the French Expeditionary Force sent by France to help the American Continental Army fight against British forces.
+Jean-Baptiste Donatien de Vimeur, comte de Rochambeau (1 July 1725 – 10 May 1807) was a French Royal Army officer who played a critical role in the American victory at the siege of Yorktown in 1781 during the American Revolutionary War.
+He was commander-in-chief of the Expédition Particulière, the French expeditionary force sent to North America during the conflict.
+He worked closely and well with George Washington, commander-in-chief of the Continental Army.